JayWalker512/CryptoNoter/README.md

 15/12/17 - I am currently building up a low difficulty mining pool for XMR.
 Will include in this project once that's completed.<br />
 16/12/17 - The mining pool is setup & waiting for sync.
 In addition, i am working to edit the WebAssembly and recompile the .wasm file.
 If you are forking from this project, please kindly pull your updates.<br />
 17/12/17 - Custom mining pool modified for javascript web mining is built.
 Use `pool.cryptonoter.com:1111` when you run javascript web mining

+## Installation/Configuration Assistance
+If you need help installing the pool from scratch, please have your servers ready, which would be Ubuntu 16.04 servers, blank and clean, DNS records pointed.

+Installation assistance is 1 XMR, with a 0.5 XMR deposit, with remainder to be paid on completion.
+Configuration & nginx optimization assistance is 1 XMR with a 0.5 XMR deposit, and include debugging your proxy configurations, ensuring that everything is running and tuned.

+SSH access with a sudo-enabled user will be needed for installs, preferably the user that is slated to run the miner.

+Please contact CryptoNoter at cryptonoter@gmail.com or facebook message at https://www.facebook.com/cryptonoter

 ## Donations To Support
 I am looking to add other cryptonote currencies support into this project and also to create a monero pool specifically for javascript browser mining.
 If you are interested in my future developments, i would really appreciate a small donation to support this project.